The Resurgence Support Payment is not currently available – the following information is for reference purposes.

 State sector organisations are excluded from the RSP, but could apply to the Minister of Finance for an exemption to apply for the scheme.

 If the business or organisation is part of a commonly owned group, each member of the group may have been eligible for RSP.
 Your business or organisation and the commonly owned group must have both:

 - experienced at least a 30% drop in revenue

 - used the same 7-day period at the increased alert level and the same 7-day comparison period when calculating the drop in revenue.

 Businesses not trading yet

-If your business or organisation has taken active steps towards being market ready but has not yet begun trading, you can find out more in on our pre-revenue businesses and organisations page.
+If your business or organisation had taken active steps towards being market ready but had not begun trading, you can find out more in on our pre-revenue businesses and organisations page.

 Dimmer Electrical issued no invoices during the increased alert level period.
 Most of their clients are not affected by the increased alert level restrictions, and over this period, their billable hours are 90% of the typical week’s revenue from the 6 weeks before the alert level increase.
 Dimmer Electrical is not eligible for the RSP because it has not experienced a 30% reduction in its income generating activity.

 Standard accounting principles for income recognition apply.
 For a business whose revenue is not consistent over each week, income needs to be spread over the relevant period.

 Elena is the director of Dolphin Entertainment Tours - which is not a registered employer and has no employee.
 However, Elena receives a shareholder salary from the company and shows this in the company’s income tax return.
 Dolphin Entertainment Tours can apply for the RSP with Elena as one FTE.